Antique Coffee Mills / Grinders

 either restored and have a thick new coat of glossy enamel

-paint covering them, or are in such rough condition that they will need to
+paint covering them.
+Or they are in such rough condition that they will need to

 be restored.
 Repainted and restored coffee mills look great